DavskEducate/Project-Online/website/Huny-B.com/content/pages/sku-100cbsly.md

 ![test](/images/gdti/00850003024028_A0N0_en-US_s01_300x300.jpg)
 ## Front Panel
     Huny-B CBD
-    50 mg CBD Serenity Bath Bomb
+   100 mg CBD Serenity Bath Salts
-    Lavender & Rosemary
+    Lavender & YlangYlang
     Net Wt.
-6 oz.
+8 oz.
     1 application
 ## Information Panels
 ### Intended Use
-    Designed to calm and relax your body and mind by taking advantage of the tranquil properties of CBD, Lavender and Rosemary Essential Oils.
+    Designed to calm and relax your body and mind by taking advantage of the tranquil properties of CBD, Lavender and YlangYlang Essential Oils.

 ### Direction for Safe Use
     Drop your bathbomb into a warm bath and enjoy the soak.